pnpm/pnpm/.changeset/dry-flowers-grab.md

 "pnpm": minor
 ---

-A new setting supported in the `pnpm` section of the `package.json` file [#4001](https://github.com/pnpm/pnpm/issues/4001). `onlyBuiltDependencies` is an array of package names that are allowed to be executed during installation.
-So if they have "preinstall", "install", or "postinstall" scripts, pnpm will run them during installation.
-E.g.:
+A new setting is supported in the `pnpm` section of the `package.json` file [#4001](https://github.com/pnpm/pnpm/issues/4001). `onlyBuiltDependencies` is an array of package names that are allowed to be executed during installation.
+If this field exists, only mentioned packages will be able to run install scripts.

 ```json
 {